What Buyers Actually Want in a Dental Practice

 Another big advantage is the new doctor can learn about the team culture and staff personalities.
 As the risk of staff turnover and hiring challenges are prevalent at this point in time, it’s important to be mindful of the established team and how they operate and interact with each other.

-“You wouldn’t want to rock the boat because you don’t understand the communication style of the office manager,” Matt said.
+“You wouldn’t want to rock the boat because you don’t understand the communication style of the office manager,” Bridget said.
 “It would be terrifying to become an owner and then all of the sudden staff leave and you have to figure out how to hire people as well as how to run a business.
 This mentorship period allows the buyer to see how personalities mesh within the practice internally and prepare to work with unique office dynamics.”

 Lastly, mentorship allows the new doctor to feel included in the practice and excited for their career.
 It’s a fresh start at a new practice with plenty of room for opportunity.
 Mentorship equips the doctor with confidence to tackle this journey.